Tulsa Sexual Harassment Lawyers

 What to Do When Sexually Harassed at Work

 Your harasser will likely deny your story to make it your word against theirs.
-Corraborating evidence of sexual harassment against you or others can prove your case and expose the harasser.
+Corroborating evidence of sexual harassment against you or others can prove your case and expose the harasser.

 To collect evidence and improve your claim’s validity, you should do the following after being sexually harassed at work: